 - Fourth-degree burns: These most serious types of burns not only destroy the skin but also damage the bones, muscles, nerves, and tendons below the burn site.

 People with higher degrees of burns and more of their bodies impacted by the burns may be in more pain and require more medical treatment.

 How to Fight for Fair Compensation for Your Burn Injury

 Sometimes, health insurance companies don't cover all of the costs associated with the recovery from these burn injuries.
 The medical costs, together with the time out of work required to recover from such an injury, can result in astronomical expenses that create an entirely new burden for a victim who is already suffering physically and emotionally.

-After a Wisconsin car accident burn injury, a Milwaukee car accident attorney can help you fight for fair compensation.
+After a Milwaukee auto accident burn injury, a Milwaukee car accident attorney can help you fight for fair compensation.
 The parties responsible for your recovery may include:

 - Insurance companies.